MuhammadAsir/Handwritten-Digit-Classification-MNIST-PyTorch-MLP/README.md

 | **Macro avg** | 0.93 | 0.92 | 0.92 |
 | **Weighted avg** | 0.93 | 0.92 | 0.92 |

-### Confusion Matrix

-The model performs strongly across almost all classes (F1 ≥ 0.95 for digits 0, 1, 6, 7).
-The main confusion appears between visually similar digit pairs — notably **3 ↔ 2**, **5 ↔ 8**, and **9 ↔ 4** — which is typical for a simple MLP that has no spatial/convolutional awareness of pixel structure.
+The model performs strongly across most classes, with F1-scores of 0.95 or higher for digits 0, 1, 6, and 7.
+The main confusion happens between visually similar digit pairs — notably **3 ↔ 2**, **5 ↔ 8**, and **9 ↔ 4** — which is expected for a simple MLP with no spatial awareness of pixel structure.

-*(See the confusion matrix heatmap generated in the notebook for the full breakdown.)*

 ---

-## ⚙️ Requirements
+## Requirements

 - Python 3.x
 - `torch`